FHantke/brave-browser-wiki/Chromium-rebases.md

 Inspect changed strings visually to catch overly aggressive replacements (e.g. Google Lens -> Brave Lens).
 If overly aggressive replacements are found, add them to `script/lib/l10n/grd_string_replacements.py` and `script/lib/l10n/transifex/push.py` and rerun the `chromium_rebase_l10n` script.

-Do a commit for the updated source strings, `grd` files with the comment "Updated strings for Chromium XXX".
+Do a commit for the updated source strings, `grd` files with the comment `Updated strings for Chromium XXX`.

-## Check for changes in the build tool chain.
+## Check for changes in the build tool chain
 * For Mac, check `mac_sdk_min` in `src/build/config/mac/mac_sdk_overrides.gni` for the SDK version, the comment above `MAC_BINARIES_TAG` and `MAC_MINIMUM_OS_VERSION` in `src/build/mac_toolchain.py` for the XCode version and the OS version,
 * For Windows check `MSVS_VERSIONS` in `src/build/vs_toolchain.py` (`CURRENT_DEFAULT_TOOLCHAIN_VERSION` in `src/build/win_toolchain.py` prior to C75) for Visual Studio versions.

 Update your tool chain if needed and alert dev and CI teams on tool chain changes.

-## Fix build.
+## Fix the build

 Do a build like normal, fix errors as they come up.